 I thought, if I could be perfect enough, then they would like me.
 Perfect pictures, perfect family, perfect life.
 The perfect model I pull around with me in my wheelie bag.
-The only version of me I let my my husband see.
+The only version of me I let my husband see.
 The only version I let my parents and my sister see.

-There is only one person in this whole word who gets to see me; the real me.
+There is only one person in this whole world who gets to see me; the real me.
 The one with the congealed food on my shirt.
 The one with the tangled hair and the stretch marks and the extra fat on my tummy.
 I have grown physically soft; the better to cuddle her with.

 The door creaks open and she is standing there, rubbing her eyes, her tangled crown of hair curling around her face.